-The California King Tides Initiative encourages members of the public to document the highest seasonal tides (or king tides) that occur along the state’s coast.
-Seasonal high tide events can provide a preview of what we might experience regularly in the future as a result of rising sea levels.
-King tide events are an opportunity to share what you see in your community with others.
+The California King Tides Project invites you to document the highest seasonal tides (or king tides) that happen all along the state’s coast.
+These king tides give us a preview of what we might experience regularly in the future as a result of rising sea levels.
+King tide events are an opportunity to share what you see in your community with others, and help scientists and managers better understand areas at risk.
 Everyone is welcome to participate!

-The objectives of the King Tide Photo Initiative are to:
+The objectives of the King Tide Photo Project are to:

 - Engage Californians in a conversation about the future of our beloved coastal areas

 - Identify and catalog coastal areas that are currently vulnerable to tidal inundation